brimdata/zed/docs/zed/README.md

 provides a "pool-only" commitish that sets the working branch to `logs@main`.

-To specify a branch in another pool, simply prepend the pool name to the dessired branch:
+To specify a branch in another pool, simply prepend the pool name to the desired branch:
 ```
 zed use otherpool@otherbranch
 ```